 Section 3.7.ii

-Draft EM&V Reports.
-The SAG Facilitator will post draft EM&V reports on the SAG website as they are made available.
+Draft EM&V Reports, Findings, Results and Recommendations.
+EM&V Contractors will provide all draft EM&V Reports, and any draft findings, results, or recommmendations, in any format, simultaneously to Program Administrators, Commission Staff, and the SAG Facilitator.
+The SAG Facilitator will forward all these materials to all SAG parties that have previously indicated to the SAG Facilitator they are interested in draft EM&V information.
+In addition, the SAG facilitator will promptly post draft EM&V reports on the SAG website as they are made available.
 SAG participants will have fifteen (15) Business Days for review and comment, or within a timeline mutually agreed to by the parties.
-Once draft EM&V reports are finalized, draft EM&V reports will be removed from the SAG website and final EM&V reports will be added.
+Once draft EM&V reports are finalized, draft EM&V reports (and any other draft EM&V data) will be removed from the SAG website and final EM&V reports will be added, and all SAG parties will be notified.

 Section 3.7.iv

 Draft EM&V Work Plans.
+EM&V Contractors shall simultaneously distribute all draft EM&V work plans to Program Administrators, Commission Staff and the SAG Facilitator.
 The SAG Facilitator will post draft EM&V work plans on the SAG website as they are made available.
+The SAG Facilitator will also promptly notify all SAG parties that have indicated an interest in draft EM&V information of such posting.
 SAG participants will have fifteen (15) Business Days for review and comment, or within a timeline and process mutually agreed to by the parties.
 Once draft EM&V work plans are finalized, draft EM&V work plans will be removed from the SAG website and final EM&V work plans will be added.

-Section 3.7.v

-Technical Reference Manual Research.
-If evaluation research is likely to inform the IL-TRM, then Evaluators and Program Administrators shall ensure that evaluation22 research plans and draft evaluation research results are provided to the SAG Facilitator to be posted to the SAG website for review and comment.
-Comments are due within a timeline mutually agreed to by SAG participants.

 10.1 EM&V Work Plans

 Program Administrators shall require Evaluators to submit draft EM&V work plans annually by June 1 so that annual and total Plan EM&V work plans can be assessed.
 Draft EM&V work plans shall be submitted to Program Administrators, the SAG Facilitator, and Commission Staff concurrently for review and comment, including a summary outline of tentatively planned and proposed evaluation activities for the three-year Portfolio Plan.
 Program Administrators shall require Evaluators to coordinate evaluation plans, methodologies, statistical analysis, and approaches to avoid unnecessary duplication of effort, to the extent practicable.

-The SAG Facilitator will post draft EM&V work plans to the SAG website for review and comment and circulate notice to SAG.
+The SAG Facilitator will post draft EM&V work plans to the SAG website for review and comment and promptly circulate notice to SAG Parties that have indicated a desire to receive EM&V information.
 Comments on draft EM&V work plans shall be submitted to Program Administrators, Commission Staff and Evaluators within fifteen (15) Business Days, or a timeline mutually agreed to by the parties.
 Evaluators will review feedback and provide final EM&V work plans to Program Administrators, the SAG Facilitator, and Commission Staff within fifteen (15) Business Days, or a timeline and process mutually agreed to by the parties.
 Evaluators will aim to finalize EM&V work plans by July 15 annually, for the Program Year that closes on May 31.
-The SAG Facilitator will post final EM&V work plans on the SAG website.
+The SAG Facilitator will post final EM&V work plans on the SAG website and notify all SAG Parties that have indicated a desire to receive EM&V information.